top of page

 May the Wind be Always at Your Back

-(Content warning: death, mentions and contemplations of suicide)
+[Content Warning: death, mentions and contemplation of suicide]

 Quincey flicked a rubbery fried onion from the crust of his green bean casserole.
 Mrs. Yeats brought it over with a gallon-sized Ziploc bag of sliced ham so that his parents wouldn’t have to cook.
 They wouldn’t be home for dinner and Quincey wasn’t hungry anyway.
 But he knew his mother would worry if she came home to her twenty-year-old son with an untouched green bean casserole, so he’d scooped a serving onto a paper plate with a slice of ham and sat idly at the table as if waiting for a curtain to rise.